 Below, we show the main differences between the genetic test and the enzymatic activity test:

 Until the beginning of 2019 we only had the option to recommend the DAO activity test, because the genetic test was very expensive.
-But now, thanks to a more modern technology, we consider very interesting to ask the genetic test for all our patients.
+But now, thanks to a more modern technology, we consider very interesting to ask the genetic test for all our patients, specially if there exist family history.
 With a sample of oral mucosa we can know if there is any genetic polymorphism and therefore, intuit how the patient’s DAO activity will evolve and which treatment will be the most appropriate.

 So, if the genetic test is positive, will I never be cured?